 Personal assistant: job description

-- booking transport and accommodation
+- booking and arranging travel, transport and accommodation

-- managing databases
+- managing databases and filing systems

 - implementing and maintaining procedures/administrative systems